Article I - Name

 Section 1.
 The membership of this Committee shall consist of at least 5 voting members:

-1) Each School (Medicine, Nursing, and Graduate School of Biomedical Sciences) shall appoint at least one faculty member from that School to serve on the COIRC.
+- Appointment will attempt to include representation by each School (Medicine, Nursing, and Graduate School of Biomedical Sciences) to serve on the COIRC.

-2) The VPR will appoint at least 2 additional members of the COIRC, one of whom shall be a community representative with no family or financial ties to TTUHSCEP.
+- The VPR will appoint at least one additional member of the COIRC whom shall be a community representative with no family or financial ties to TTUHSCEP.

-6) Members will be appointed to a 3-year term and may be reappointed.
+- Members will be appointed to a 2-year term and may be reappointed.

 Section 4.
 Members with more than three (3) unexcused absences per year may be asked to resign from the Committee.